-The College is accredited by The Higher Learning Commission and is a member of the North Central Association of Colleges and Schools and holds specialized accreditation in its Education.
+The College is accredited by The Higher Learning Commission and is a member of the North Central Association of Colleges and Schools and holds specialized accreditation in its Education program.
+Students may enroll in either day or evening classes at the main campus in Columbia, Missouri, or in its Division of Adult Higher Education at one of the many campuses nationwide.
+Students may also enroll in the web-based online education classes worldwide.

-MISSION, VALUES AND VISION STATEMENT Columbia College improves the lives of diverse undergraduate and graduate learners through exemplary teaching.
+MISSION, VALUES AND VISION STATEMENT

+Columbia College improves the lives of diverse undergraduate and graduate learners through exemplary teaching.